 Hatfield Science on Tap has returned to its regular in-person format.
 The option to watch online is still available.

-5 - 6 p.m.: Social Hour - Food and beverages available for purchase
+Social Hour - 5 to 6 p.m.
+Food and beverages are available for purchase.

 If you missed a talk - no worries.
 We have them recorded and posted in our Science on Tap playlist on Hatfield's YouTube channel, along with dozens of research seminar presentations, video tours and more.